Where is University Compliance located?

 What is the difference between a report of discrimination or harassment and a formal complaint?

 There is a distinction between seeking support, resources, and reporting options and initiating a formal complaint.
-Students and employees can receive applicable resources and support from the Compliance Officer, and can then decide if they want to proceed with a formal complaint and investigation.
-Please note that in some circumstances, the University may be obligated to proceed with an investigation.
-If this happens, the reporting party will be notified.
-If the employee or student who made the report would like to make a formal complaint and proceed with an investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.
+Students, employees and visitors may report concerns online to initiate a discussion about resources and reporting options.
+Once you make a report, if requested, a Compliance Officer will contact you to offer support and discuss your concerns.
+After talking with the Compliance Officer, you can decide whether you want to proceed with a formal complaint and investigation.
+Please note that in some circumstances, the University may be obligated to proceed with an investigation but if this happens, you will be notified.
+If you decide you would like to make a formal complaint and proceed with an investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.

 What support or resources are offered to students or employees?

-Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures or reasonable accommodations, including, but not limited to:
+Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures.
+So,me examples of supportive measure include:

 - Changes to academic, living, dining, working, or transportation situations;